generate/generate-mocha/README.md

 You might also be interested in these projects:

-* [generate](https://www.npmjs.com/package/generate): The Santa Claus machine for GitHub projects.
-Scaffolds out new projects, or creates any kind… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "The Santa Claus machine for GitHub projects.
-Scaffolds out new projects, or creates any kind of required file or document from any given templates or source materials.")
+* [generate](https://www.npmjs.com/package/generate): Generate is a command line tool and developer framework for scaffolding out new GitHub projects… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Generate is a command line tool and developer framework for scaffolding out new GitHub projects.
+Generators are easy to create and combine.
+Answers to prompts and the user's environment can be used to determine the templates, directories, files and contents to build.
+Support for gulp, assemble and Base plugins.")
 * [generate-git](https://www.npmjs.com/package/generate-git): Generator for initializing a git repository and adding first commit. | [homepage](https://github.com/generate/generate-git "Generator for initializing a git repository and adding first commit.")
 * [generate-license](https://www.npmjs.com/package/generate-license): Generate a license file for a GitHub project. | [homepage](https://github.com/generate/generate-license "Generate a license file for a GitHub project.")
 * [generate-node](https://www.npmjs.com/package/generate-node): Generate a node.js project, with everything you need to begin writing code and easily publish… [more](https://github.com/generate/generate-node) | [homepage](https://github.com/generate/generate-node "Generate a node.js project, with everything you need to begin writing code and easily publish the project to npm.")